dryndyk/dftbXT/README.rst

 The project is hosted on `github <http://github.com/dftbplus/dftbplus>`_.

-DFTB+ is released under the GNU Lesser General Public License.
+DFTB+ is released under the GNU Lesser General Public License version 3.
 Please consult the included `LICENSE <LICENSE>`_ file for the detailed licensing conditions.

 Information on the compiling, testing and installation of DFTB+ is given in the file `INSTALL.rst <INSTALL.rst>`_ in this directory.